Council Tax - privacy notice

 Why we are allowed to use your information

-We use your personal information in order to administer and enforce Council Tax under the Local Government Finance Act 1992.
+We use your personal information in order complete the public task of administering and enforcing Council Tax revenue under Article 6 of GDPR and the Local Government Finance Act 1992.
 The processing of your information is necessary for compliance with the legal obligations contained in this Act.

 Who we will share your information with

 Your personal data is shared securely with the following organisations, where it is necessary and appropriate to do so:

 - representatives of the person whose personal data we are processing

 - debt collection and tracing agencies

 - customs and excise